OnchainVisionCommunity/vision-patron/README.md

-# Vision Patron
+# Patron

 Vision Patron is a utility designed for the **$VISION** token that enables communities to connect and thrive **onchain**.
 With Vision Patron, users can create their own communities, receive $VISION donations from supporters (patrons), and engage with their patrons in a meaningful and decentralized manner.

 ## What is $VISION?

 $VISION is the core utility token of the Vision ecosystem.
-It powers various features and utilities within the platform, including Vision Patron.
+It powers various features and utilities within the platform, including Patron. $VISION is a CTO Token and a tribute to Coinbase, althought $VISION is not affiliate with Coinbase Vision.

 ## What is Onchain Patron?

 Onchain Patron is the primary feature of the Vision platform, designed to bring communities onchain.
-Users can create their own communities and receive $VISION donations from patrons who wish to support their work.
+Users can create their own communities and receive $VISION patron to support their work.
 Community owners have the flexibility to set a minimum donation amount required for access, control their community's announcements, and offer exclusive utilities and benefits to their patrons.

 ## Key Features